KDE/digikam-doc/left_sidebar/tags_view.rst

 4. **Metadata Enhancement**: Tags contribute to enriching the metadata associated with each asset.
 This additional information can include descriptions, keywords, and other relevant details, providing more context and making the assets more informative.

 5. **Workflow Automation**: Tags can be used to automate workflows within digiKam.
-For example, assets tagged with a certain label can be used in various tools like facial recognition and image quality sorting.
+For example, assets tagged with a certain label can be used in various tools like facial recognition and image quality scanning.

 6. **Collaboration**: Tags facilitate collaboration by allowing team members to easily share and access tagged assets.
 This ensures that everyone involved in a project can quickly find the necessary resources.